Microcomputer: Early microcomputers

 Virtually all early microcomputers were essentially boxes with lights and switches; one had to read and understand binary numbers and machine language to program and use them (the Datapoint 2200 was a striking exception, bearing a modern design based on a monitor, keyboard, and tape and disk drives).
 Of the early "box of switches"-type microcomputers, the MITS Altair 8800 (1975) was arguably the most famous.
 Most of these simple, early microcomputers were sold as electronic kits—bags full of loose components which the buyer had to solder together before the system could be used.

 The period from about 1971 to 1976 is sometimes called the first generation of microcomputers.
 Many companies such as DEC, National Semiconductor, Texas Instruments offered their microcomputers for use in terminal control, peripheral device interface control and industrial machine control.
 There were also machines for engineering development and hobbyist personal use.
 In 1975, the Processor Technology SOL-20 was designed, which consisted of one board which included all the parts of the computer system.
 The SOL-20 had built-in EPROM software which eliminated the need for rows of switches and lights.
 The MITS Altair just mentioned played an instrumental role in sparking significant hobbyist interest, which itself eventually led to the founding and success of many well-known personal computer hardware and software companies, such as Microsoft and Apple Computer.
 Although the Altair itself was only a mild commercial success, it helped spark a huge industry.

 Home computers

 By 1977, the introduction of the second microcomputer generation as consumer goods, known as home computers, made them considerably easier to use than their predecessors because their predecessors' operation often demanded thorough familiarity with practical electronics.
 The ability to connect to a monitor (screen) or TV set allowed visual manipulation of text and numbers.
 The BASIC language, which was easier to learn and use than raw machine language, became a standard feature.
 These features were already common in minicomputers, with which many hobbyists and early produces were familiar.

 In 1979, the launch of the VisiCalc spreadsheet (initially for the Apple II) first turned the microcomputer from a hobby for computer enthusiasts into a business tool.
-After the 1981 release by IBM of its IBM PC, the term personal computer became generally used for microcomputers compatible with the IBM PC architecture (PC compatible).
+After the 1981 release by IBM of its IBM PC, the term personal computer became generally used for microcomputers compatible with the IBM PC architecture (IBM PC–compatible).